 Founders Park was ranked third among all college baseball parks in the nation by D1Baseball.com in 2016.
 The voting was done by college baseball coaches and sports information directors around the nation.

 The Gamecocks finished the regular season with a 22-9 overall and 12-6 SEC record.
 South Carolina finished tied for third in the SEC and is the fourth seed in the SEC Tournament.

 Senior guard Sindarius Thornwell was named the 2017 SEC Player of the Year, while he also garnered first-team All-SEC honors, as well as All-Defensive Team accolades from the league's coaches.
 Thornwell is the first Gamecock to earn SEC Player of the Year honors.

 South Carolina was ranked in the Associated Press poll for nine weeks this season and in the USA Today Coaches Poll for 10 weeks.

 South Carolina men's basketball set school records for overall attendance (241,126) and average attendance (13,396) in a single season.

 P.J.
 Dozier was named the SEC Player of the Week for Dec 5, giving the Gamecocks back-to-back SEC Player of the Week honors.
 Dozier averaged 20.5 points, 6.5 rebounds, 3.5 steals and two assists in wins over Vermont and Florida International.
 His 21 points against Vermont was a career-high.

 Sindarius Thornwell was named the SEC Player of the Week on Nov.
-28 for his performances in the Gamecocks' wins against Michigan (21 points, 10 rebounds) and Syracuse (16 points, six rebounds, five assists, and three steals).
+28 for his performances in the Gamecocks' wins against Michigan and Syracuse and on Feb.
+13 for his play against Alabama and Miss.
+State.